MorganBergen/JavaScript/src/3-types-values-variables/README.md

    - Function Type
    - Class type

-   - set objects represent a set of values
-   - map objects represents a mapping from keys to values
-   - RegExp is a new type of object in javascipt and is a regular expression, that can be used to match strings.
-RegExp type represents textual patterns and enables matching, searching, and replacing operations on strings.
-   - Date type represents dates and times and supports redimentary date arithmetic
-   - functions and classes are not just part of the language syntax: they are values that can be manipulated by Javacript Programs
-   - functions and classes are a specalized kind of object

 3. Memory Management

 - the javascript interpreter performs automatic garbage collection for memory management